 DEPLETED SOIL THE PROBLEM

 Thousands of years ago melting icecaps washed away most of the selenium from British soils and as a result UK levels are low.
 It is estimated that the body needs in the region of 60 to 70 micrograms of selenium a day, but the British diet is said to contain only about half this amount due to the poor selenium content of our fruits and vegetables, including organic produce.
 Research findings at the University of Surrey indicate that adding very small amounts of selenium to the soil (around 20 g per ha) would increase levels in the population to those recommended.
 Just three of four slices of bread made from wheat enriched by selenium-fortified fertilizer would be enough.
 Professor Steve McGrath of Rothamsted Research states “This is a really easy and cheap solution to a public health problem.
 The government should be pushing the industry to fortify fertilizers in this way.”
 This has already been done successfully in Finland for some years.
 The addition of selenium to agricultural fertilizers in the UK should be mandatory.
 Selenium levels in the soil are lowest in the East of England, parts of the South of England, Wales, North East Scotland and N. Ireland.

 DRAMATIC DROP IN DEATHS FROM CANCER

-Micronutrients such as selenium are only needed in trace amounts but as Professor Margaret Rayman explains, “Low Se levels in the diet have been linked to increased risk of death, poor immune function, male infertility, female reproductive problems and decreased brain function in the elderly.
-It has also been suggested that low Se increases the risk from cancer.
+Micronutrients such as selenium may only needed in trace amounts but as Professor Margaret Rayman explains, “Low Se levels in the diet have been linked to increased risk of death, poor immune function, male infertility, female reproductive problems and decreased brain function in the elderly.
+It has also been suggested that low Se increases the risk of cancer.
 Part of the problem is the low level of Se in UK wheat (around 20 times less than those in US wheat).
 Consequently we are getting less Se than we should when eating bread, cakes and biscuits baked with British flour".
 A study in the US has shown that taking a daily selenium supplement of 200 micrograms is associated with a 50 per cent drop in deaths from cancer of the colon, prostate and lung.
 Scientists also agree that optimizing selenium intake “not only aids preservation of general health but also contributes substantially to the prevention of thyroid disease.”

 CANCER LINK TO COOKING OILS

 In the 1950s, when Britain imported North American wheat flour with its higher levels of Se, the UK had a lower incidence of cancer than today.
 By 1995, these wheat imports had fallen by 80% and the daily dietary intake of selenium had dropped from 60 µg to 34 µg, well below the Recommended Nutrient Intake.
-Cancer incidence increased when it was expected to decrease after the banning and removal of asbestos and industrial cancer forming chemicals.

 About the same time, American Dr. Joel Wallach in his book ‘Rare Earths and Forbidden Cures’, warned that ‘high intakes of vegetable oils including salad dressing, margarine and cooking oils concurrent with a selenium deficiency is the quickest route to a heart attack and cancer.’
 He added that adequate selenium is proven to reduce your cancer risk from between 60-80%.